⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Chairman & CEO

-64-year-old Michael Wirth has been Chairman and CEO of Chevron since 2018.
-With over four decades at Chevron, he has held leadership positions across its upstream, downstream, chemicals, and corporate functions.
-Wirth is steering Chevron through the energy transition, focusing on traditional energy strengths while investing in lower-carbon solutions and maintaining financial discipline.
+64-year-old Michael Wirth leads Chevron as Chairman and CEO.
+With a career spanning over four decades at the company, he has held various senior leadership positions across its global operations.
+He is focused on optimizing Chevron's traditional energy business while strategically investing in lower-carbon solutions for the future.

 📊 Market Context